ComputingOnline tools for language and speech documentation mining:

 AdministrationIn Göttingen I was 'geschäftsführender Assistent' in the English Seminar in the mid 1970s, and I have occupied many university administrative posts during my time in Bielefeld, including Department Head posts both in Linguistics and in English Studies, Dean of the Faculty of Language and Letters, member of the Senate and of the Convocation (Konvent), as member and then Chairman of the Senate Committee for Computing (ADV-Ausschuss) for nearly twenty years, and as member of the Founding Commission of the Technical Faculty of Bielefeld University.
 My function as departmental ERASMUS coordinator (Antwerp, Cracow, Dublin, Malta, Poznan, Veliko Tarnovo) has led to many fruitful cooperations.
 In the early 1990s I was treasurer of the German Linguistics Society (DGfS) and a founding member of the Computational Linguistics Section of the society.
 I have Convenor of COCOSDA (International Coordinating Committee for Speech Databases and Assessment) for nearly ten years, and plan to leave this office during the present year, 2014.

-AwardsThe awards which mean most to me are the University of London Laurel (1968, for distinguished service to the University of London Union Social Committee), Best Paper Award of the KONVENS conference Nürnberg (1992, for the paper "Prosody, time types and linguistic design factors in spoken language system architectures"), Best Paper Award of the DAGM Symposium, Vienna (1994, as co-author of the paper "Detektion unbekannter Wörter mit Hilfe phonotaktischer Modelle"), induction as Honorary Member of the Polish Phonetics Society (2001), Silver Jubilee Award of the Linguistics Association of Nigeria (2006), Distinguished Service Medal of Adam Mickiewicz University, Poznan, Poland (2009).
-I particularly treasure my Fellowship at the Institute of Advanced Studies at Jawaharlal Nehru University, New Delhi, India.
+AwardsThe awards which mean most to me are the University of London Laurel (1968, for distinguished service to the University of London Union Social Committee), Best Paper Award of the KONVENS conference Nürnberg (1992, for the paper "Prosody, time types and linguistic design factors in spoken language system architectures"), Best Paper Award of the DAGM Symposium, Vienna (1994, as co-author of the paper "Detektion unbekannter Wörter mit Hilfe phonotaktischer Modelle"), induction as Honorary Member of the Polish Phonetics Society (2001), Silver Jubilee Award of the Linguistics Association of Nigeria (2006), Distinguished Service Medal of Adam Mickiewicz University, Poznan, Poland (2009), Fellowship at the Institute of Advanced Studies at Jawaharlal Nehru University, New Delhi, India (since 2008).
+A particularly meaningful honour was the Festschrift prepared for me in 2009 by linguists from 5 West African nations as well as other countries.
+I feel especially honoured to have been inducted as "Officier de l'Ordre de Mérite Ivoirien" by the government of Côte d'Ivoire in Abidjan, 5 May 2014.

 From the late 1980s, a particular concern in my software development in computational linguistics and in data resources for speech technology has been the development of open source and free software, and in particular of online tools for the processing of lexical data and of speech annotations, which have also been used by many others, including my undergraduate and postgraduate students.
 The online tools for lexicography and speech annotation mining are accessible via links on this page.
 At the time of this writing, all online tools are still functional (with the almost pre-hstoric HyprLex and ZDATR online lexicogtraphy tools dating back to the early and mid 1990s, respectively, the pre-commercial infancy of the internet).